Probate Q&A Series

 • Paying too early or from the wrong pocket: Paying a creditor personally (or paying from a non-estate account) can create reimbursement disputes and accounting problems.
 A cleaner practice is to pay only from the estate bank account after the claim is reviewed and allowed.

-• Known-creditor notice issues: North Carolina requires mailed/delivered notice to certain known, unsatisfied creditors.
+• Known-creditor notice issues: North Carolina requires mailed or delivered notice to certain known or reasonably ascertainable, unsatisfied creditors, generally within 75 days after the granting of Letters.
 If that step is missed, the claims deadline analysis can change for that creditor, and it can complicate closing the estate.

 Conclusion

 In North Carolina probate, creditor claims generally must be presented in writing and on time under the Notice to Creditors process, and an administrator should not pay a debt just because a creditor contacts the administrator directly.
 The administrator’s job is to collect estate assets, keep funds in an estate account, and review claims for timeliness and validity before allowing or rejecting them.
-The practical next step is to require the creditor to submit a proper written claim to the estate and track it against the three-month (or later, if applicable) claims deadline.
+The practical next step is to require the creditor to submit a proper written claim to the estate and track it against the three-month published deadline or any later deadline that applies because mailed or delivered notice was required.

 Talk to a Probate Attorney